 Karen Lonsdale has performed as a flautist with the Queensland Symphony Orchestra, Queensland Philharmonic Orchestra, Sydney Symphony, Australian Opera and Ballet Orchestra, Tasmanian Symphony, Munich Symphony, NorthWest German Philharmonic, Queensland Pops Orchestra, and Camerata.
 She has performed as a soloist with the Queensland Philharmonic Orchestra, Queensland Symphony Orchestra, Balmain Sinfonia and the Suncoast Sinfonia.
 She has performed in orchestras led by renowned conductors Sir Colin Davis, Lorin Maazel, Yoel Levi, Yuri Temirkanov, Simone Young, Gianluigi Gelmetti, Christopher Seaman, Carl Davis CBE, Sian Edwards, and Loris Tjeknavorian.

 As a chamber musician, she has performed in Australia, Germany, Malaysia and the USA.
 She is also a trained singer who has toured Queensland as the Flutist and Solo Soprano with the X-Collective Cabaret Ensemble, led by Craig Allister Young.
+She has performed at the Ipoh Music Festival, Australian Flute Festival, Asia-Pacific Symposium for Music Education Research (APSMER), BrisAsia Festival, Ferry Road (ABC) Studios, and the University of Queensland.
+In 2019, she collaborated with pianist Dr Hila Yusopov for the Australian premiere of Mushel’s Flute Sonatina, at the University of Queensland.

 She can be heard on recordings with the Queensland Symphony Orchestra, Sydney Symphony, X-Collective, Topology, Ten Tenors, Munich Symphony (film), Camerata (app), as well as her solo CD, 'Vocalise'.
 She performed the flute demo tracks for Kerin Bailey's "Five Dances for Flute and Piano", as well as the Music Bumblebees Aural and Theory Workbooks.